DavideDelBimbo/Code-Recommendations/README.md

 You can adjust the parameters in the main sections of these functions to tailor the process to your specific needs.

 ## Results
-The results obtained from LSH algorithms can be found in report PDF file.
+The results obtained from LSH algorithms can be found in <a href="https://github.com/DavideDelBimbo/Code-Recommendations/blob/main/report.pdf" target="_blank">report</a> PDF file.
 The results include information such as performance metrics like HitRate, Mean Reciprocal Rank (MRR), Average Execution Time and Relevance scores.
 Detailed information about the effectiveness of the LSH-based code recommendation approaches is provided.

 ## License
 This project is licensed under the <a href="https://github.com/DavideDelBimbo/Code-Recommendations/blob/main/LICENSE" target="_blank">MIT</a> License.